 The throughput shall be ≥ 95% of the maximum throughput of the reference measurement channel.

-For FR2 BS, the wanted and the interfering signal coupled to BS antenna input are specified in tables 10.5.2.3-1 for general OTA blocking requirements.
+For FR2 BS, OTA wanted and OTA interfering signal provided at RIB using the parameters in tables 10.5.2.3-1 for general OTA blocking requirements.
 The reference measurement channel for the wanted signal is identified in table 10.2.1-1 for each channel bandwidth and further specified in annex A.